How to Mirror Phone Screen to Android Auto (2026 Guide)

 Step-by-Step Installation Guide

-Before installing mirroring apps, you must configure Android Auto to accept them.
-This requires unlocking the hidden Developer Mode.
+Before installing any mirroring app, configure Android Auto to accept sideloaded apps.
+This requires unlocking Android Auto's hidden Developer Mode.

-- Scroll down to the Version number at the bottom.
+- Scroll to the Version number at the bottom of the Android Auto settings page.

-- Tap the "Version" section 10 times rapidly until a pop-up asks if you want to enable developer settings.
-Click "OK".
+- Tap the version number 10 times rapidly until a pop-up asks you to enable developer settings.
+Tap OK.

-- Tap the three-dot menu (top right corner) and select Developer settings.
+- Tap the three-dot menu (top right) and select Developer settings.

 - Open AAAD.